Working with New Zealanders to renew and

 The Tindall Foundation has been a wonderful support of Project Crimson, and we’re thrilled to be working with them again on developing a major new initiative to plant native trees to mitigate climate change.
 Watch this space!

 Ata Rangi vineyard is owned and managed by Clive Paton, his wife Phyll and sister Alison.

 Clive planted the originally bare, stony 12-acre home paddock at the edge of the Martinborough village in 1980 and, in doing so, was one of a handful of people who pioneered grape growing in the area.

 Ata Rangi Pinot Noir is now widely considered a leading New World example of this challenging variety.

 Clive’s tree-planting work at the family Bush Block inspired the idea for Crimson, a younger vines Pinot Noir sold in support of the work of Project Crimson.
 Check out Ata Rangi’s work on this Youtube clip here.

-Rātā is the Queenstown flagship restaurant of Michelin starred chef Josh Emett (also of Masterchef New Zealand fame) and highly regarded local restaurateur Fleur Caulton.
+Rātā is the Queenstown flagship restaurant of Michelin starred chef Josh Emett and highly regarded local restaurateur Fleur Caulton.
 Rātā takes inspiration from the southern landscape and everything that epitomizes New Zealand.

 Rātā restaurant partnered with Project Crimson in 2012 and through their fundraising efforts are helping Project Crimson to plant native trees in the Queenstown region, with a particular focus on regenerating southern rata in the Wakatipu Basin.